lawun330/lawun330/README.md

 ## Introduction
-- 🌱 I’m currently learning **Machine Learning, Quantum Computing, DSA, and Computer Science**
+- 🌱 I’m currently studying **General Computer Science and Basic Quantum Computing Concepts**
-- 👯 I’m looking to collaborate on projects related to **Data and Humanitarian Issues**
+- 👯 I’m looking forward to collaborate on community projects that involves **Data Science**
-- 🤔 I’m looking for practical experience with **DSA and SWE concepts**
 - 💬 Ask me about **Arduino and Python**
 - 📫 How to reach me: <u>lawun330@gmail.com</u>
 - ⚡ Fun fact: I like Emojicode, a programming language in emojis

 ## My Background
-- During my first academic year at Yangon Technological University (YTU), I worked with a team to create a Bluetooth-controlled car for a project show.
+-In my first year at Yangon Technological University (YTU), I helped build a Bluetooth-controlled car for a project show.
-- I've also independently built a variety of projects using the Arduino platform, such as a smart home system, an IoT temperature control with ThingSpeak API, a door lock system, a stopwatch, a plant monitoring system, etc. You can find more details in my [**Arduino-Learning** repository](https://github.com/lawun330/Arduino-Learning).
+- I've independently created various Arduino projects, including a smart home system, IoT temperature control with ThingSpeak API, a door lock, a stopwatch, and a plant monitoring system.
+More details are in my [**Arduino-Learning** repository](https://github.com/lawun330/Arduino-Learning) repository.
-- Driven by my passion for Arduino, I developed the code for **"Refiller Robot"** during the COVID-19 pandemic, which was later donated to Wai Bar Gi Hospital in Myanmar.
-My teammates from the Laboratory of Robotics and Artificial Intelligence (LORA) at YTU collaborated on this project, which was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
+- During the COVID-19 pandemic, I developed the code for a "Refiller Robot" which was donated to Wai Bar Gi Hospital in Myanmar.
+The project, done with my LORA teammates at YTU, was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).
-- In 2020, my interest in AI led me to transition from Arduino to Python.
-You can check my learning journey in my [**Basic-Python-Learning** repository](https://github.com/lawun330/Basic-Python-Learning).
+- In 2020, I switched from Arduino to Python, and you can follow my progress in my [**Basic-Python-Learning** repository](https://github.com/lawun330/Basic-Python-Learning) repository.
-- Since then, I've been delving into various fields of Computer Science including Front-end Development, Machine Learning, Reinforcement Learning, Data Science, and Quantum Algorithms.
 - In 2022, I enrolled in the BSc. program at the University of the People, majoring in Computer Science.
 Currently, I am involved in several projects and workshops as I strive to work with emerging technologies.
+- Since then, I've been delving into various fields of Computer Science including Front-end Development, Machine Learning, Reinforcement Learning, Data Science, and Quantum Algorithms.

 ## What I know
 <p>Most-used Languages & Libraries:</p>